Lisa Curran

 Consultant

-Lisa has over 20 years’ experience in both the UK and New Zealand in major infrastructure projects.
-Recognised as a Next Generation Partner by The Legal 500 Asia-Pacific (Transport), Lisa is sought after by clients for her commercially focused legal advice on the procurement and delivery of major infrastructure projects.
+Lisa has over 25 years of experience advising on the procurement, implementation, and delivery of major infrastructure projects, both in New Zealand and the United Kingdom.
+She is recognised as a Next Generation Partner by The Legal 500 Asia-Pacific (Transport) and is sought after by clients for her commercially focused legal advice.

 A key area of Lisa’s expertise involves assisting public and private sector clients in devising procurement and delivery strategies for large-scale programmes of work.
 This requires strategic and commercially focused legal advice on how to best procure and structure documentation to meet the needs of the programme, the client and the market.
 For public sector clients, Lisa has a wealth of experience with the Government’s procurement rules and public sector good practice.

-Lisa has drafted, negotiated, and advised on a variety of construction contracts.
-These include collaborative contracts, such as alliancing contracts and panel/framework contracts.
-She also has experience with more traditional contracts such as build-own-operate-transfer (BOOT) contracts, EPC contracts, design and build contracts, operation and maintenance and supply agreements.
+Lisa has drafted, negotiated, and advised on a variety of infrastructure and construction contracts, from PPP contracts, such as the Project Agreement, PPP D&C/O&M subcontracts and Interface Agreements, to collaborative contracts, such as alliancing contracts and panel/framework contracts.
+She also has experience in other public-private sector agreements such as build-own-operate-transfer (BOOT) and development agreements, as well as more traditional contracts such as EPC contracts, design and build contracts, operation and maintenance and supply agreements.
 She has advised on standard form contracts such as New Zealand’s NZS391X suite, ACENZ CCCS, NZIA and international forms of contract used in New Zealand such as FIDIC and NEC.

 Prior to joining MinterEllisonRuddWatts, Lisa worked in the construction practice at another top tier New Zealand law firm.